desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 - Inconsistent responses (Step 5),

-the Parental Agent MUST abort the procedure and MUST NOT proceed to Step 6.
+the Parental Agent MUST abort the procedure.

 In addition to triggering this procedure whenever the Child's NS records are updated, the Parental Agent MAY also trigger the